 Servant Life partners with the International Mission Board and the Toronto Church Planting network to serve with church plants in the Greater Toronto Area.
-Groups will work with Sebastian Vazquez, who is involved with college ministry in Toronto, as well as other church planters in the network.
-Toronto has become one of the most multicultural cities in the world and continues to become increasingly post-Christian.
+Teams will be partnered with a local Baptist church for the week in order to help that church engage in outreach to their nearby community through camps, community events, and door to door ministry.
+Toronto has become one of the most multicultural cities in the world and continues to become increasingly post-Christian, creating a huge need for Christian influence and ministry.
+Since these churches operate in a culture that is not generally inclined toward Christian teachings, churches have to be very strategic in order to utilize teams well and engage their communities with the gospel.
 Servant Life is thrilled for this opportunity to do ministry amongst many different people groups and working alongside local churches to proclaim the gospel of Christ.

 What will my team be doing?
-Spring break groups will be focusing more on college ministry on the campus of the University of Toronto Scarbrough.
-Summer groups will spend less time with college ministry and more on youth, children, and families to help these church plants connect to new people in their communities.
+Spring Break teams will focus on college ministry, but summer groups will have more focus on ministry to youth, children, and families to help these church plants connect to new people in their communities.
 Part of your ministry could include day camps, block parties, or VBS type ministry, while you may also spend significant time doing door to door ministry-- a huge asset to help these church planters know which homes and families they need to follow up with.
-At the end of your trip, you'll have a day to explore the city of Toronto.
-If you'd like to bring extra money for Niagara Falls, you can visit there at the end of your trip as well.
+Our teams typically stay in apartment style or townhome style suite setups on unversiry campuses, or in hotels.
+Some time during your trip, you'll have a day to explore the city of Toronto.
+Or, if you'd like to make the trek to nearby Niagara Falls, you'll have the opportunity to do that as well.

 What does my cost include?

 Airfare is not included in this cost, but Servant Life does offer to book all airfare reservations.
 With this trip, if you fly, you will also need to rent vehicles for transportation while you're in country.
 This is not included in the base cost, but Servant Life offers to book vans for you as well.